Door to Door Complaints Procedure

 - Your contact details (name, address, daytime telephone number and/or email address)

-- Photo (including donation bags, sign on the door No Charity bags, No Junk mail, etc.) or video recording as proof of evidence.
+- Photo (including donation bags, sign on the door No Charity bags, No Junk mail, etc.) or video recording as proof of evidence (if known).

-- The distributor’s or collector’s ID card number or photo/video recording as proof of evidence.
+- The distributor’s or collector’s ID card number or photo/video recording as proof of evidence (if known).

-- Vehicle registration number or photo/video recording as proof of evidence.
+- Vehicle registration number or photo/video recording as proof of evidence (if known).

 We will never disclose a Complainant’s identity to the organisations who carry out charitable collection